Skip to Content

 Will the casino withhold money from your slot jackpot?

-The casino is not required to withhold taxes from your jackpot win provided you furnish a correct taxpayer identification number.
+The casino is not required to withhold taxes from your jackpot win, provided you furnish a correct taxpayer identification number.

-Instead, you’ll simply pay taxes on that income at the end of the year.
+Instead, you’ll pay taxes on that income at the end of the year.
 Many casinos, however, will withhold a percentage of your win if requested to help you avoid a big tax surprise at the end of the year.

 If you’re unable to provide a tax identification number (social security number), your jackpot will be withheld at a rate of 24% (reduced from 28% as of 2018).